isomerpages/gb-assist/pages/solutionrepo/solution109.md

 N.A. for non-SMEs

 #### Things to Note
+Equipment must meet the following specifications:
+- Automatic cleaning and heating function
+- Able to rotate in both directions - clockwise and counter-clockwise (optional)
+- Load capacity of 20L (optional)

+Additional criteria:
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+- Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+- The purchase of pre-owned/used equipment is not supportable.

+No change in vendor allowed

 #### Contact Information
-Advocado Pte Ltd<br>https://www.advocadoapp.com<br>Email: hello@advocado.me<br>Tel: +65 6444 9556
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.